 Education Programme for women:

-Taking forward our objective of working for welfare of women, the Organization started an education programme for women in the rural areas.
+Taking forward our objective of working for the welfare of women, the Organization started an education programme for women in rural areas.
 Under the two-year programme, women would be educated to complete the matriculation examination conducted by the Himachal Pradesh School Education Board.
-The NGO has appointed lady teachers who are teaching women at their places, besides making them aware about various issues relating to their health and family welfare.
-The programme will run to 2011.
+The NGO has appointed lady teachers who are teaching women at their places, besides making them aware of various issues relating to their health and family welfare.
+The programme will run until 2011.

 Help Social Organization (HSO) organized awareness programmes throughout the year 2008-09 to sensitise the society about issues affecting their health, social relationships and environment.
 The major campaigns among others were: